LunarG/VulkanTools/vktrace/vktrace.md

 ```
 The generated trace file is found at `examples/traces/cubetrace_s.vktrace`.

-*Note*:  The `vkcube` application is used to demonstrate tracing in client/server mode.  `vkcube` is a very simple application, and would not be traced in this mode in practice.
+*Note*:  The Vulkan Cube application is used to demonstrate tracing in client/server mode.
+Vulkan Cube is a very simple application, and would not be traced in this mode in practice.

 #### Remote Client
 Remote client/server mode is useful if the client is a mobile device or running in a lightweight environment that might not have the disk or other capabilities to store large trace files.